5.2 KB · updated 2026-07-31 · md

 # In a Claude Code session, from a local checkout

-/plugin install /path/to/Tesserae/plugin/
+/plugin install /path/to/Tesserae/

 Pre-req: tesserae already installed (pip install tesserae or pipx install tesserae).
 If installing via pipx, make sure ~/.local/bin is on the PATH Claude Code inherits at launch.